InnerSourceCommons/InnerSourceLearningPath/product/outline.md

 While the content of this segment can be intersting to engineers in order to help their teams better navigate business decisions related to InnerSource the core audience are people in your team and across your organisation that deal with product development.
 The goal of this segment is to help you understand how InnerSource can help interdependent teams resolve requirements without syncing work to the point where both teams operate in lock-step.

+Based learnings and best practices of successful, global Open Source projects this training shows you ways to increase collaboration and reduce waste by consollidating work on the shared technological basis.

 # Takeaways

 After going through this segment, you will: